 Southwest Michigan Affiliate story

-Prior to becoming a Komen Affiliate, the first Komen Southwest Michigan Race for the Cure® was held in 1996 in Battle Creak Michigan.
+Prior to becoming a Komen Affiliate, the first Komen Southwest Michigan Race for the Cure® was held in 1996 in Battle Creek Michigan.
 That first Race for the Cure® generated $10,000.
 Those funds were used to support our first grant award to a breast cancer screening program in Calhoun County.

 In 1998 a grass roots effort lead by founding president, Toni Freed, resulted in the Southwest Michigan Affiliate of Susan G. Komen for the Cure, with a service area that included Calhoun and Kalamazoo counties.